About this project

 - Macdonell Street and Allan’s Dam structures over the Speed River

 Community engagement has and will continue to be an important part of this project.
-From 2021 to 2022 we held several online and in-person engagement events with our community to:
+Since launching in 2021, we’ve held many online and in-person events to:

 - introduce the work,